Panic button-equipped Amazon Kindles join gadget battle

-Kindle Fire HDX tablets feature a so-called Mayday Button for users to call technical support around the clock.
-A representative, who can see the screen, will help troubleshoot by even navigating the device remotely.
+Kindle Fire HDX tablets feature what Amazon has called the "Mayday Button," a panic button that calls up a tech-support representative right on the screen, who can then tell a user how to operate the device or do it for them remotely.

-The service, free for HDX customers, is Amazon's way of standing out in an increasingly crowded field of similar devices.
+The service, free for HDX customers, is Amazon's way of trying to stand out in an increasingly crowded field of devices that perform much the same functions.

 "The third-generation of Kindle tablets mark another meaningful step forward, and increasingly differentiate Kindle Fire from the increasingly crowded tablet market," Robert W Baird analyst Colin Sebastian said on Wednesday.